 Instant messaging apps such as LINE often have stickers (called スタンプ) which might remind you of useful aidzuchi when chatting with a friend.

-So the next time you are practising conversation and get stuck thinking of an appropriate response, try adding in some aidzuchi!
+So the next time you are practicing Japanese conversation and get stuck thinking of an appropriate response, try adding in some aidzuchi!

 ***One thing to note: as in English, the overuse of filler words tends to come across as very casual.
 For this reason, I would refrain from using too much aidzuchi in formal situations and with people senior to you.

 A good way to show that you are listening to what is being said without using aidzuchi is to paraphrase what the speaker has said, and end the sentence with ね (“right”).
 This is also a great way to confirm that you have understood information correctly as a language learner!